mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * A signature over the node content

-The path secret value for a given node is encrypted for the subtree corresponding to the parent's non-updated child, i.e., the child on the copath of the leaf node.
+The path secret value for a given node is encrypted for the subtree corresponding to the parent's non-updated child, that is, the child on the copath of the leaf node.
 There is one encrypted path secret for each public key in the resolution of the non-updated child.
 In particular, for the leaf node, there